Code-Institute-Submissions/Marshmello88-fullstack_project/README.md

 #Tested on

-ipad ipad pro (landscape and portrait) laptop with hpdi aptop with mpdi, iphone 5, iphone 6/7/8/, iphone 6/7/8 plus, iphone x (phones tested in portrait mode)
+Ipad pro (landscape and portrait), laptop with HPDI, laptop with MPDI, iphone 5, iphone 6/7/8, iphone 6/7/8 plus, iphone X (phones tested in portrait mode).

 #Nice to haves

-Responsive design
+- When adding a product to favorites include some type of heart animation

-#Technologies Used
+-

 #Main Tools/Frameworks